-Read more on security threats of WordPress website here: 100,000 or more WordPress sites infected, here: Attacks on Closed WordPress Plugins, and here: Thousands of WordPress sites backdoored with malicious code
+Read more on security threats of WordPress websites here: 100,000 or more WordPress sites infected, here: Attacks on Closed WordPress Plugins, and here: Thousands of WordPress sites backdoored with malicious code

-3. Troubleshooting & Support: Platform with active users need ongoing support, maintenance troubleshooting.
+3. Troubleshooting & Support: Platforms with active users need ongoing support and maintenance troubleshooting.

-Many WordPress plugin and theme developers do not provide this crucial support to the platform in order to keep operations running smoothly.
+Many WordPress plugins and theme developers do not provide this crucial support to the platform to keep operations running smoothly.

-This may result in temporary or semi-permanent shut down of certain operation/feature or the entire website.
+This may result in a temporary or semi-permanent shutdown of certain operations/features or the entire website.

-Of course, hiring a dedicated WordPress developer may solve this issue to some extent however WordPress developer may not be able to provide support for plugins and theme developed by 3rd party.
+Of course, hiring a dedicated WordPress developer may solve this issue to some extent however, WordPress developers may not be able to provide support for plugins and themes developed by 3rd party.

 4. Data Theft: Are you sure your data is safe with your WordPress website even after installing tons of free and paid WordPress plugins?

-What if a copy of your user data including personal and credit card information also being stored somewhere else without your knowledge?
+What if a copy of your user data, including personal and credit card information, is also being stored elsewhere without your knowledge?

-This is enough to scare you, because if you are running a crowdfunding website on WordPress and you will need to store a lot of personal and other sensitive information of users in your database.
+This is enough to scare you because if you are running a crowdfunding website on WordPress, you will need to store many personal and other sensitive information of users in your database.

-You wouldn’t know which 3rd party WordPress utility plugin is stealing your data and storing on their own server to sell it further to Data Vultures.
+You wouldn’t know which 3rd party WordPress utility plugin is stealing your data and storing it on its server to sell it further to Data Vultures.

-5. Customization: Every crowdfunding platform has different needs which mean it requires custom features.
+5. Customization: Every crowdfunding platform has different needs, requiring custom features.

-WordPress has a very simple structure and ability to customize WordPress website as per needs is a real beauty.
+WordPress has a very simple structure, and the ability to customize WordPress websites as per needs is a real beauty.

-However, there are many core features and modules of WordPress which are not userfriendly.
+However, many core features and modules of WordPress are not user-friendly.

-To ease this inconvenience there will be a need to develop a separate plugin or utility(to avoid getting them replaced with WordPress version updates) for each of them.
+To ease this inconvenience, each of them will need to develop a separate plugin or utility(to avoid getting them replaced with WordPress version updates).

-This rework will push away all luxuries which were expected from the WordPress platform.
+This rework will push away all luxuries expected from the WordPress platform.

-On top of that, customization to 3rd party plugins and themes are sometimes
+On top of that, customization to 3rd party plugins and themes is sometimes

 1. Impossible due to code encryption or licensing

-2. Won’t be cost-effective because hiring plugin/theme vendor will be very costly
+2. Won’t be cost-effective because hiring a plugin/theme vendor will be very costly

 3. Or won’t be efficient due to either poorly coded or complex coding methods

-These efforts by the WordPress community gives an advantage to WordPress websites being indexed easily, quickly and ultimately rank top in search engine results.
+These efforts by the WordPress community give an advantage to WordPress websites being indexed easily, quickly, and ultimately ranking top in search engine results.

-For this WordPress user will always need to depend on 3rd party page builder plugins.
+For this, WordPress users must depend on 3rd party page builder plugins.

-Also to extend WordPress capabilities WordPress user make use of average 8-10 various WordPress plugins(free or paid).
+Also, to extend WordPress capabilities, WordPress users use an average of 8-10 various WordPress plugins(free or paid).

-These WordPress plugins give a very userfriendly option to easily design and build the content page as per the custom requirements of the user.
+These WordPress plugins give a very user-friendly option to easily design and build the content page per the user’s custom requirements.

-But this easiness comes with a great challenge.
+But this easiness comes with a significant challenge.

-This may result in slow-loading content pages, less SEO friendliness and ultimately removing all benefits of core SEO friendly feature of WordPress platform.
+This may result in slow-loading content pages, less SEO friendliness, and ultimately removing all benefits of the core SEO-friendly features of the WordPress platform.